The role of wind in pollination is well known, but now scientists discovered another role for wind in triggering rain.

 During cloud formation water can become supercooled, that is, it can get below freezing point but remain not frozen.
 This stage is so unstable that we can add some catalyst molecules to trigger rain.
 Historically humans used silver iodide, frozen carbon dioxide and some salts to trigger rain.
 This is known as cloud seeding.

-How could an illiterate man who lived 1400 years ago have known that wind has a seeding role in clouds?
+How could an illiterate man who lived 1400 years ago have known about cloud seeding?

 The Quran (Koran, the book of Islam) contains scientific knowledge that could not have been known 1400 years ago.
 It ranges from basic arithmetics to the most advanced topics in astrophysics.
 You are invited to go through those miracles and judge for yourself.